google/applied-machine-learning-intensive/acs/ac1/_sources/importing_and_exporting_data/exporting_data.rst

 Always be careful to ensure no private information is present in a dataset that you publish.
 There may be instances where your dataset holds sensitive information.
-It is important to know when that is, and to understand the `laws and regulations on information privacy.`_ On the other hand, there are plenty of publicly available datasets with important information. `Here are some of the most popular published datasets from 2018.`_
+It is important to know when that is, and to understand the `laws and regulations on information privacy`_.
+On the other hand, there are plenty of publicly available datasets with important information. `Here are some of the most popular published datasets from 2018.`_